proofzero/rollupid/docs/advanced/tokens.md

 Note that the token does not contain any information about the user besides their ID (sub claim).
 It only contains authorization information about which actions the application is allowed to perform via API (scope claim).
 This is what makes it useful for securing an API, but not for authenticating a user.

-In some situations, it may be desirable to put additional information about the user or other custom claims, besides their sub claim, in the access token to save the API from having to do extra work to fetch details about the user.
+In some situations, it may be desirable to put additional information about the user or other custom claims, besides their "sub" claim (e.g. roles and other attributes), in the access token to save the API from having to do extra work to fetch details about the user.
 If you choose to do this, bear in mind that these extra claims will be readable in the access token.
+Non-access claims however, will be readable in the ID token.
 To learn more, read [Create Custom Claims](advanced/custom-claims.md).